Are you worried about missing your targets?

 "High-performing firms provide 15 to 20% more coaching compared to other firms" (The Sales Management Association, 2008).

-Zenger Folkman has found the teams led by the best coaches generate six times more sales than teams led by the worst coaches.
+Zenger Folkman has found that teams led by the best coaches generate six times more sales than teams led by the worst coaches.
 They also create 186% greater customer satisfaction (Zenger, Folkman, Sherwin, & Steel, 2012).

 Ernst & Young has found that workers say they could be 21% more productive every day.
 Only two things stand in their way - poor staff management and a lack of motivation (Ernst & Young, 2013).
 You can fix both issues when your managers follow a High-Performance Coaching system.